PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.

+The terminal direct InstanceNorm residual-add-to-single-post-adapter result is now retained as `_terminal_instancenorm_residual_add_stats`.
+Its only other production occurrence remains the nested convergence call that consumes the same one-counter dictionary with the shared GraphIndex.
+The diagnostics-aware normalization/pad predecessor and retained terminal residual/Mul/Concat successor remain adjacent.

+This assignment-only change passes the focused owner/orchestration gate with `447 passed in 20.01s` and the branch-changed broad related suite with `1515 passed in 25.58s`.
+It adds no graph traversal, result consumer, dependency, or TensorFlow import path.

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should audit every production occurrence and result schema of `_optimize_transpose_instancenorm_residual_add_to_single_post_adapter_nhwc_chains()`.
+The next characterized unit should audit every production occurrence and the complete result schema of the diagnostics-aware `run_normalization_pad_layout_cleanup()` immediately before `_terminal_instancenorm_residual_add_stats`.
+Cleanup-only mutation must be understood before its aggregate is retained or used as guard evidence.
-Isolate its terminal raw call immediately before the retained residual/Mul/ Concat target without conflating any nested convergence use.
 Any change must preserve current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.